fighterlyt/permutation/README.md

 	func (p Permutator) Left() int

-Invoke Permutator.Index() to return the index of next permutation, which start from 1 to factorial(length of slice)
+Invoke Permutator.Index() to return the index of next permutation, which start from 1 to n! (n is the length of slice)
 	func (p Permutator) Index() int

 An example: